pinkychow1010/digital-chinese-history-blog/_posts/2022-01-20-historical_base_map.md

 categories: [GIS, maps]
 title: Adding Historical Base Map in QGIS
 ---
-# Adding Historical Base Map in QGIS

 ## Background

-If you just started with **QGIS**, a free and open geographic information system application for working with georeferenced data, you might realize you only have an empty window when you start a new project.
+If you just started with [**QGIS**](https://qgis.org/en/site/), a free and open geographic information system application for working with georeferenced data, you might realize there is only an empty window when you start a new project.
 Adding a base map is very helpful for you to comprehend and navigate your data.
 Basemap serves as a **reference map** on which you overlay data from layers and visualize geographic information.
 Just as a Google Map, you can zoom in and out for different levels of details in your map.
 However, the typical open base map such as Open Street Map might not be enough for historical research.
 In this tutorial, you will learn how to add Chinese historical base maps into your QGIS.
 Here we will demonstrate with QGIS **version 3.16.0-Hannover**.

 ## Basic Setup